sortofsleepy/webgpu-samples/README.md

 # webgpu-samples
 just different webgpu experiments - mostly derived from existing code.
+Nothing really different but more re-organizing and poking at different things to see what happens.

 * [https://github.com/austinEng/webgpu-samples](https://github.com/austinEng/webgpu-samples)